openSUSE/news-o-o/_posts/2011-05-28-opensuse-weekly-news-issue-177-is-out.markdown

 **License**: [GFDL 1.2](http://www.gnu.org/licenses/old-licenses/fdl-1.2.html)

-â€
+”

 ### People of openSUSE

-â€œ
+“

 [People of openSUSE: Jeff Mahoney](http://news.opensuse.org/2011/05/27/people-of-opensuse-jeff-mahoney/)

-Iâ€™m 32 and live in the Boston area.
-Iâ€™ve been working on Linux since 1999 and with SUSE
+I’m 32 and live in the Boston area.
+I’ve been working on Linux since 1999 and with SUSE
         since 2000.
 I started working with Linux by just hacking on small things and then moving on to specialize in file systems.
 These days I lead one of the SUSE Labs kernel teams, still focus on file systems, but also am involved in the technical leadership for the kernel in